Employer of Record

 Sick Leave

-• Employers pay at least 50 percent of the salary for the first three days.
+• Employers pay at least 50 percent of salary for the first three days of sickness absence.

 Sabbatical Leave